 When and where do I pick up my honors cords?

-Honors cords will be distributed to eligible undergraduate students at graduation check-in on the day of the ceremony.
+Honors cords will be distributed to eligible undergraduate students at the student check-in tables on the day of the ceremony.

 Do Graduate students receive general honors?

 Do I have to wear my hood during the ceremony if I am a graduate student?

 Graduate students should wear all items including the hood when they arrive for check-in at Commencement.